codefreedatascience/Open-Refine-Tutorial/README.md

 3. The default separator is a comma, but if your values are separated by a space or bracket you can enter that here.
 For this example, we're also going to **split into 2 columns at most** for this example, but this will depend on how many values you have in your column.
 4. If you want to keep your original column, be sure to uncheck **Remove this column**.
 Then click **OK** **INSERT PHOTO 13 HERE**
+5. Another option in OpenRefine is to do the opposite and concatenate strings and/or values from two or more columns together.
+In this example, we're going to join our Company_Name and Company_Location column.
+6. To start, **open the drop-down menu in the column we want to add to -> select edit column -> add column based on this column**
+**INSERT PHOTO 14 HERE**
+7. To perform this function, we need to write a GREL expression.
+If you're unfamiliar with GREL expressions, no need to panic!
+OpenRefine has their own [repository](https://github.com/OpenRefine/OpenRefine/wiki/GREL-Functions) that goes through the basics of writing GREL expressions.
+You can also write your expressions in Python if you're familiar with the language
+8. For now, we'll work through this expression together.
+In our example, we want to create a string that is the company name, a space, and then the company location in parentheses.
+**INSERT PHOTO 15 HERE**
+9. In our expression in the above photo, **value** refers to the value of the current column - in our case, Company_Location.
+Since we want to refer to another column in our expression (we're using Company_Name in this example), we'll use the term **cells**.
+From there, we'll write the name of the column we're combining with, then .value.
+10. So, the first part of our expression should read **cells.Company_Name.value** **INSERT PHOTO 16 HERE**
+11. Next, we're going to use a plus sign to join the different values together into one long string.
+In our expression, we'll type **+"("+value+")"** When you're done, your whole string should look like this -> **cells.Company_Name.value+"("+value+")"**
+12. You'll notice that as you're typing the expression, the preview at the bottom changes to show you what the resulting value will be.
+This preview is very helpful when writing GREL expressions, especially if you're not overly familiar with how to do it.
+Once you're finished writing your expression, **click OK**.
+Your new column should now appear in your dataset.
+**INSERT PHOTO 17 HERE**

+### Restructuring the Dataset
+1. If you're new to OpenRefine, there's no doubt that you'll make mistakes or want to go back a few steps.
+Fortunately, it's easy to do with OpenRefine's undo/redo feature.
+To access it, **click the undo/redo tab above where the facets and filters usually appear**
+**
+2. In this tab, you can see all of the steps you've taken that outline what you've done to your dataset.
+To go back to a previous version, just click on the last step you were happy with.
+3. If you click back to previous steps, everything after those steps will be greyed out.
+You can still go forward to the greyed out steps, but be aware that if you go back a previous step and the start making new changes and transformations, all of the subsequent steps will be erased permanently.